-The VCBB will continue to play a convenor role in supporting programs that encourage broadband and digital professional skills development initiatives and bridge the relationships between trainers, training participants, and prospective employers.
+The VCBB will also support Career Technical Education Programs and encourage collaboration with ISPs for recruitment from these programs.
+This will include working with vocational and technical colleges, community and four-year colleges, and workforce development organizations as well as high schools and organizations serving formerly incarcerated individuals.
+The VCBB will continue to seek to play a convenor role in supporting programs that encourage broadband and digital professional skills development initiatives and bridge the relationships between trainers, training participants, and prospective employers.
 This diverse partnership approach is designed to reach people early in their career exploration, as well as at pivotal points of transition, to open doors to opportunities to new, fulfilling career opportunities and to offer the support needed to qualify for them.
-In addition, the Fiber Broadband Association apprenticeship program includes a mentorship component for a year following workers' completion of the program, which among other benefits is anticipated to help with worker retention after completion of the program.
-The VCBB will survey program graduates regarding their career progress and make adjustments as necessary given the outcomes of these surveys.

-During the build-out phase, the VCBB will continue to engage weekly with ISPs, CUDs, and organized labor to understand their hiring and staffing needs and challenges, to align employer needs with workforce preparedness and development initiatives, and to ensure a symbiotic relationship for employees and employers.
-The VCBB will continue to work with the Vermont Department of Labor to monitor and report on labor market data and vacancy rates for the State of Vermont on related fields.
-The data collected by the Vermont Department of Labor is more granular and Vermont-specific than nationally available Bureau of Labor Statistics data, and VCBB will continue to further refine the data through work with industry partners and other state organizations.
+During the build-out phase, the VCBB will continue to engage with ISPs and CUDs regularly to understand their hiring and staffing needs and challenges to align employer needs with workforce preparedness and development initiatives and ensure a symbiotic relationship for employees and employers.
+The VCBB will monitor and report vacancy rates for the State of Vermont on related fields.